yashsinha1611/sfdocs_Build_AI/docs/Integrations/os/linux/filestats_plugin.md

 - system used file handles percentage

-- system free inodes
+- free inodes for each mounted directory

-- system inodes in use
+- total inodes for each mounted directory

-- system total inodes
+- used inodes for each mounted directory

-- system used inodes
+- used inodes percentage for each mounted directory

-  ​

 ## Tested on[​](http://localhost:3000/docs/Integrations/os/linux/cpuloadstats_plugin#tested-on "Direct link to heading")